 Unless a search is (1) authorized by your consent, (2) incident to a lawful arrest, or (3) under some other recognized exception, it must be executed pursuant to a valid search warrant.

 That said, there are many restrictions on when and how cops may execute California search warrants...and violations of these rules may result in a reduction (or even a dismissal) of your criminal charges.

 In order to help you understand the rules that regulate search warrants...and the defenses that apply to them...our California warrants attorneys will provide a comprehensive guide to California search warrants by addressing the following topics:

 If after reading this article, you have additional questions, we invite you to contact us.
-Also visit our related pages on California arrest warrants, California bench warrants and the use of police informants and motions to reveal the identity of confidential informants.
+Also visit our related pages on California arrest warrants, California bench warrants, the use of police informants and motions to reveal the identity of confidential informants.

 Although a search warrant is issued on behalf of the state (that is, by the prosecuting agency), the judge actually issues and signs it.3 The purpose of having a judge issue the warrant...instead of the police or a prosecutor...is to ensure that a neutral, detached individual evaluates the circumstances.4

 But before the judge can sign off, two requirements must be met: the judge must reasonably believe (1) that a crime has been committed, and (2) that evidence of that crime is likely to be found in the place(s) described in the search warrant.5 If the facts presented in the warrant application are convincing, the judge must sign and issue the search warrant.6

 Also, we should clarify the distinction between search warrants and two other common types of warrants.
 A California arrest warrant is usually issued when criminal charges have been filed, and it authorizes the police to arrest the person on the charges.
 A California bench warrant is issued by a judge for violating some rule of court, such as failing to appear for one's court hearing or failing to pay a fine that was required as a condition of probation.